OValery16/Tutorial-about-3D-convolutional-network/README.md

 For this tutorial, we will use the [20BN-jester Dataset V1](https://20bn.com/datasets/jester).
 The 20BN-JESTER dataset is a large collection of densely-labeled video clips that show humans performing pre-definded hand gestures in front of a laptop camera or webcam.
 You can download it on their website.

+After downloading all parts, extract using:

+cat 20bn-jester-v1-?? | tar zx

 Before to start implementing any network, I advice you to take a quick look of the video (set of images).
 It is essential that you understand what you need to predict.

 ## The network